spotify/luigi/doc/configuration.rst

 port
   The port to use for webhdfs.
-The normal namenode port is probably on a different port from this one. user
+The normal namenode port is probably on a different port from this one.

+user
   Perform file system operations as the specified user instead of $USER.
 Since this parameter is not honored by any of the other hdfs clients, you should think twice before setting this parameter.

+client_type
+  The type of client to use.
+Default is the InsecureClient that requires no authentication.
+Other hdfs clients are KerberosClient and TokenClient.

+token
+  The Hadoop delagation token.
+Only used when client_type is TokenClient.

 Per Task Retry-Policy